RikudouSage/AwsWaf2CloudFormationCustomResources/README.md

 2. Run `yarn install` (or use `npm` if that's more your thing)
 3. Run `serverlesss deploy` (will deploy with stage name `dev`)
    1. Alternatively specify a stage, like `serverless deploy --stage prod`
+   2. You can also specify a region: `serverless deploy --stage prod --region eu-central-1`
 4. **Repeat for all regions you intend to use the custom resources in**

 ## Usage